Ads

 Torque Compensation

 Other methods of compensating for torque and providing directional control include the Fenestron® tail rotor system, an SUD Aviation design that employs a ducted fan enclosed by a shroud.
-Another design, called NOTAR®, a McDonald Douglas design with no tail rotor, employs air directed through a series of slots in the tail boom, with the balance exiting through a 90° duct located at the rear of the tail boom.
+Another design, called NOTAR®, is a McDonnell Douglas system that eliminates the tail rotor and employs air directed through a series of slots in the tail boom, with the balance exiting through a 90° duct located at the rear of the tail boom.
 [Figure 2]

 Gyroscopic Forces

-In a three-bladed rotor, the movement of the cyclic pitch control changes the AOA of each blade an appropriate amount so that the end result is the same, a tipping forward of the tip-path plane when the maximum change in AOA is made as each blade passes the same points at which the maximum increase and decrease are made for the twobladed rotor as shown in Figure 4.
 As each blade passes the 90° position on the left, the maximum increase in AOA occurs.
 As each blade passes the 90° position to the right, the maximum decrease in AOA occurs.
-Maximum deflection takes place 90° later, maximum upward deflection at the rear and maximum downward deflection at the front; the tip-path plane tips forward.
+Maximum deflection occurs approximately 90° later, with maximum upward deflection at the rear and maximum downward deflection at the front, causing the tip-path plane to tilt forward.